raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 #### Adhering

 The creature can move freely on vertical surfaces, and even move upside down on a ceiling with no special equipment.
-Such Movement is always at half the creature's normal Movement rate.
+Such Movimento is always at half the creature's normal Movimento rate.

 #### Aquatic